rudsonalves/boards/README.md

 # ChangeLog

+## 2024/12/17 - version: 0.5.03+32

+Refactored Stripe payment functions to improve modularity and added new helper methods for item validation, reservation, and payment handling.

+### Changes made:

+1. **functions/index.js**:
+   - Added `const db = admin.firestore();` for streamlined Firestore references.
+   - Refactored `createCheckoutSession` function:
+     - Extracted user authentication logic into `verifyAuth`.
+     - Moved item validation to a new helper `validateItems`.
+     - Added `reserveItems` for reserving items before session creation.
+     - Delegated session creation logic to `createStripeSession`.
+   - Refactored `createPaymentIntent` to use `verifyAuth` for authentication.
+   - Simplified webhook event handling:
+     - Added `handlePaymentSuccess` for successful Stripe payments.
+     - Added `handlePaymentFailure` for failed or expired payments.

+2. **lib/data/models/user_account.dart → lib/data/models/account.dart**:
+   - Renamed `UserAccount` class to `AccountModel` for better naming consistency.
+   - Renamed field `mercadoPagoAccountId` to `accountId`.

+3. **lib/data/models/ad.dart**:
+   - Added a new status `reserved` to the `AdStatus` enum.

+4. **lib/data/models/transaction.dart**:
+   - Renamed `Transaction` class to `TransactionModel` for consistency.
+   - Renamed `TransPayMethod.mercadoPago` to `TransPayMethod.bill`.

+5. **lib/data/services/payment/payment_stripe_service.dart**:
+   - Added `adId` to the item payload sent to the Stripe payment function.

+6. **lib/ui/features/account/my_ads/model/my_ads_dismissible.dart**:
+   - Added support for the new `reserved` status to various methods and conditions.

+7. **lib/ui/features/bag/bag_screen.dart**:
+   - Replaced `print` with `log` for better debugging practices.

+### Conclusion:

+The codebase has been modularized with reusable helper functions for Stripe payments and Firestore operations.
+Naming conventions were improved across models for consistency, and support for the new `reserved` status was added.

 ## 2024/12/17 - version: 0.5.03+31

 This commit introduces the integration of Stripe for payment processing and enhances Android build configurations with code minification using R8.